DePayFi/documentation/docs/apis/authentication.md

 Go to **[DePay App](https://app.depay.com)** > **API** > **Issue Api Key**.

 You will need to have an active DePay PRO subscription in order to issue and maintain an active API key.

-## Limitations

-Every API Key is limited to max.
-10 requests/second (10 requests burst) and 14'400 requests/day.